 TGbe editor: modify the first paragraph in subclause 9.4.2.20.11 of Draft REVme 1.0 as:

-The Transmit Stream/Category Measurement applies to TIDs for traffic streams associated with TSPECs, to TIDs for traffic categories for QoS traffic without TSPECs.
+The Transmit Stream/Category Measurement applies to TIDs for traffic streams associated with TSPECs, to TIDs for traffic categories for QoS traffic without TSPECs or with QoS Characteristics elements.
 The Measurement Request field corresponding to a Transmit Stream/Category Measurement request is shown in Figure 9-252 (Measurement Request field format for Transmit Stream/Category Measurement Request).

 TGbe editor: modify the following figure in subclause 9.4.2.20.11 of Draft REVme 1.0 as: